Classic of Poetry: Modern scholarship

 Modern scholarship on the Classic of Poetry often focuses on doing linguistic reconstruction and research in Old Chinese by analyzing the rhyme schemes in the Odes, which show vast differences when read in modern Mandarin Chinese.
 Although preserving more Old Chinese syllable endings than Mandarin, Modern Cantonese and Min Nan are also quite different from the Old Chinese language represented in the Odes.

 C.H.
 Wang refers to the account of King Wu's victory over the Shang dynasty in the "Major Court Hymns" as the "Weniad" (a name that parallels The Iliad), seeing it as part of a greater narrative discourse in China that extols the virtues of wén (文 "literature, culture") over more military interests.

+Marquis of Haihun's tomb

+A copy of the Book of Songs was recently found in the Marquis of Haihun's tomb (海昏侯墓 (Hǎihūn hóu mù)) in Jiangxi Province.
+This find from a Chinese imperial tomb includes bamboo slips that form a nearly intact edition.